mccharliesins/ccm/README.md

    ```

 3. Set up environment variables
-   Create a `.env.local` file in the root directory with the following content:
+   Create a `.env.local` file in the root directory with:

    ```
    NEXT_PUBLIC_YOUTUBE_API_KEY=YOUR_API_KEY
    ```

-   Replace `YOUR_API_KEY` with your actual YouTube Data API key.
-You can obtain one from the [Google Cloud Console](https://console.cloud.google.com/).
+   Replace `YOUR_API_KEY` with your YouTube Data API key from the [Google Cloud Console](https://console.cloud.google.com/).

 4. Run the development server